 5.B.1.
 The institution has and employs policies and procedures to engage its internal constituencies - including its governing board, administration, faculty, staff, and students - in the institution's governance.

 The University has multiple opportunities and structures for the involvement of its administration, faculty, staff, and students to participate in institutional governance.
-The University's organization and governance is described in detail in Section I.1 of the Faculty Guide.
+The University's organization and governance is described in detail in Section I.1 of the Academic Policy and Procedure.
 Key structures among these are the Board of Governors, the Strategic Leadership Team, the Provost Council, the Academic Council, the Faculty Senate, the Professional Staff Council, and the Support Staff Council.
 The University's policies and procedures are maintained by the University Policy Officer who is responsible for updating and revising University policy as needed.
 A listing of University Procedures and Guidelines can be found at http://www.ucmo.edu/upo/guide/.